 Russia’s annual inflation rate picked up to 8.13 percent in October of 2021, from 7.4 percent in September, slightly above market expectations of 8 percent.
 That was the highest inflation rate since January of 2016, as prices advanced faster for food (10.89 percent vs 9.21 percent in September), non-food products (8.17 percent vs 8.1 percent), and services (4.36 percent vs 4.2 percent).
 On a monthly basis, consumer prices inched up 1.11 percent, the most since March of 2015 and slightly above market forecasts of a 1 percent rise. source: Federal State Statistics Service

 Inflation Rate in Russia averaged 111.46 percent from 1991 until 2021, reaching an all time high of 2333.30 percent in December of 1992 and a record low of 2.18 percent in February of 2018.
 This page provides - Russia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Russia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Inflation Rate in Russia is expected to be 5.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Russia to stand at 5.00 in 12 months time.
-In the long-term, the Russia Inflation Rate is projected to trend around 4.00 percent in 2020, according to our econometric models.
+Inflation Rate in Russia is expected to be 8.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Russia Inflation Rate is projected to trend around 4.80 percent in 2022 and 4.30 percent in 2023, according to our econometric models.